uQr/cordova-docs/tutorial-team-build/Jenkins.md

 	6. For "Launch Method," choose "Launch slave agents on Unix machines via SSH" and enter the login information based on your Remote Login settings above.

-	7. Add two Labels of "cordova" and "ios" since we will use this to mark builds for iOS on OSX.
+	7. Add two Labels of "cordova" and "ios".
+We will use these labels to route builds to the correct server later in this tutorial.

 	8. Click "Save" when done.

 	![Slave Agent Config](<media/jenkins-3.png>)

+	Jenkins will now use SSH to start up the slave agent on OSX as needed.

-6. (Optional) Add Label to Windows Build Node(s) - You can also add label to any build nodes (including Master) if you do not intend to install all of the Cordova dependencies on each of your build servers.
+6. (Optional) Add Label to Windows Build Node(s)

+	You should also add labels to any build nodes (including Master) if you do not intend to install all of the Cordova dependencies on each of your build servers.

 	1. Go to the Jenkins Dashboard again

 	2. Click Manage Jenkins > Manage Nodes